getreu/tp-note/doc/source/tp-note--manpage.md

   For example: "`1 The Show Begins`" becomes "`'1 The Show Begins`".
   This filter should always be applied to the first variable assembling the new filename, e.g. '`{{ title | path(alpha=true )}`'.
-This way, it is always possible to distinguish the sort-tag from the actual filenames.
+This way, it is always possible to distinguish the sort-tag from the actual filename.

 In filename-templates all variables must pass either the '`path`' or the '`path(alpha=true)`' filter!